chaimaamak/shopping-cart-project/README.md

 # Setup

-1. Describe setup notes for .csv file or Google sheets
+1. Describe setup required for email receipts - SendGrid guidelines
-2. Describe setup required for email receipts - SendGrid guidelines
+2. Setup a .env file for the "secret" keys

 ## Usage